zederson/frajola/README.md

 # frajola
-Take pictures with a DSLR camera with USB cable and send it to the tweeter.
+Take pictures with a DSLR camera with USB cable and send it to the twitter.
 Using raspberry-pi with distance sensor to shoot the camera

 ## Installation